MillenniumFalcons/FRC_Java_Tutorials/FRC_Project_01/README.md

 }
 ```

 * The ```Motors``` static way: In this case, we just make both our motor objects static.
-This way we are able to access objects from other classes without making an object.
+This way we can access objects from other classes without creating an object.
 If you would like to access these objects in the Robot.java file, you would just have to state: ```Motors.leftMotor.whatFunctionYouWouldLikeToUse()```.
-Note: The object ```leftMotor``` does not actually have a method called ```whatFunctionYouWouldLikeToUse()```, it was just an example to how you would the object in the Robot.java file.
+Note: The object ```leftMotor``` does not have a method called ```whatFunctionYouWouldLikeToUse()```, it was just an example of how you would the object in the Robot.java file.
 ```
 import edu.wpi.first.wpilibj.Spark;